 Perhaps you’ve seen those “MTK The End” stickers on the bumpers of cars; they refer to the seaside town of Montauk, which is, in fact, the furthest point on the island.
 Take the LIRR to the Montauk Station, and take in the charming town, where you will discover shops, restaurants, fishing, parks, and beaches.

-It’s just over 3 hours from Penn Station, but the long trip will is sans traffic, so that’s a plus.
+It’s just over 3 hours from Penn Station, but the long trip is sans traffic, so that’s a plus.

 Freeport’s Nautical Mile